 While Nebraska has a few exceptional collegiate-level sports teams, they don’t really have a booming sports market, to begin with.
-It comes to no surprise that sports betting hasn’t been legalized yet in the state, but we could see that change in the near future with the new bill proposed by Senator Justin Wayne in January 2020.
+It comes as no surprise that sports betting hasn’t been legalized yet in the state, but we could see that change in the near future with the new bill proposed by Senator Justin Wayne in January 2020.

 This new bill, LB990 or commonly known as the ‘Games of Skill Act’, will legalize sports betting, fantasy sports, and poker in Nebraska.
 Currently, sports bettors are flocking to neighboring states like Iowa, and spending their betting dollars there, funding the Iowa economy.